20% off your first purchase with code: SHOP24

 The downside to this arrangement was that some desks were VERY close to the cubbies which was a distraction for those students.

-Don't already have cubbies in your room?
-A couple of 9-cube organizers will do the trick and you can put them wherever you want - and easily move them if you need to rearrange your classroom.
+Don’t have cubbies in your room?
+A couple of 9-cube organizers will do the trick and you can put them wherever you want – and easily move them if you need to rearrange your classroom.

 The positives of this system were: